ModaOperandi/icons/README.md

 We are using [semantic release](https://github.com/semantic-release/semantic-release) for this repo and [commitizen](https://github.com/commitizen/cz-cli) to help with formatting commits.

-- Install the commitizen CLI with `yarn global add commitizen`
+- Install the commitizen CLI with `npm install -g commitizen`
 - To run through the CLI: stage your files to commit and run `git cz`.

 ## Documentation